apr3vau/lw-plugins/svg/README.md

 This plugin allows you to render SVG images with LispWorks using the Graphics Port utility.

 The library is purely written in Common Lisp with no foreign dependency.
-It's deeply optimized for fast parsing and rendering.
+It's heavily optimized for fast parsing and rendering.
 0BSD licensed.

 ![screenshot](screenshot.png)